cheatingthemichal/USCOVID-Mobility-Predictability/README.md

     python ./src/data_processing/create_raw_time_series_pickles_from_csv.py
     python ./src/data_processing/preprocess_raw_time_series_pickles.py
-    python ./src/data_processing/create_pred_table.py
+    python ./src/data_processing/calculate_predictability.py
     python ./src/data_processing/create_tables_for_GAM.py

-In particular, outliers in the % change in mobility time series are removed in src/data_processing/preprocess_raw_time_series_pickles.py and predictability is calculated in src/data_processing/create_pred_table.py
+In particular, outliers in the % change in mobility time series are removed in src/data_processing/preprocess_raw_time_series_pickles.py and predictability is calculated in src/data_processing/calculate_predictability.py

-Select figures from our paper are in the results/figures directory and can be created by running their respective scripts in the src/make_Figures directory.
+All main figures from our paper are in the results/figures directory and can be created by running their respective scripts in the src/make_Figures directory.

 Run src/GAM_analysis.R to print a summary of our model for each category to results/gam_summaries.txt.
 The p-values indicates the probability that the observed association occurred by chance.
 A low p-value (<0.05) suggests a statistically significant relationship.
 The F-value measures the ratio of the variance explained by the model to the variance due to error.
 Higher F-values indicate a stronger influence of the predictor on the response variable.
 The adjusted R-squared value reflects the proportion of the variance in the response variable explained by the model, adjusted for the number of predictors.